 Follow the information below to submit a successful application for a WIL placement.
 Please ensure you've read the applicable documents before submitting your application.

-Applications should be uploaded via the InPlace application system
+Applications must be made online via the InPlace application system

-These are available through the CloudDeakin site once you have enrolled in a WIL unit.
+These are available through the CloudDeakin site once you are enrolled in a WIL unit.

 2020 key dates & application deadlines